Los-Subditos-de-Kahuil/Kauil/README.md

 ## Use
 1. Connect all batteries to Kauil.
-2. In `/catkin_ws` run `source devel/setup.bash`
-3. Launch the files corresponding to the usage you want to give to kauil.
+2. Launch the files corresponding to the usage you want to give to kauil.
 (The packages are described in the `README.md` file inside each).

 ## Authors
 - [Nancy García Jiménez](https://github.com/nansnova)